 Know the Reasoning behind the Expectation

 “Because I said so” isn’t going to cut it here!
-Back up your expectations with specific reasons as to what positive effects it will have for you, your business, or your employee themselves will lead to greater acceptance.
-Better yet, find ways to connect your expectations to employee growth and help them see how meeting your expectations will benefit them.
+Back up your expectations with specific reasons as to what positive effects it will have for you, your business, or the employee themselves will lead to greater acceptance.
+Better yet, find ways to connect your expectations to employee growth and help them see how meeting your expectations will benefit them as well as the company!

-When employees have a better understanding of the reasons behind the task, they will be more compliant and willing to meet expectations.
+Sharing the reasons why you have high expectations will help you save yourself from trouble in the future.
+When employees have a better understanding of the reasoning behind the task, they will be more compliant and willing to take the necessary steps to meet expectations.
 They will see the context of how their work affects the bigger picture and be able to wholeheartedly commit to doing their work.

 You know that saying 'If you didn't take a picture, it didn't happen?'
 The same rule applies here.
 Once the goal or expectation is defined, it’s time to document it.
 It should be so clear to you that it can easily be written on paper or notated digitally.
 Having it written down actually makes for a great resource for both you and the employee to refer back to so that nobody forgets.